Akhilsa4932v/Spotify-clone/README.md

 # Spotify Clone with HTML & CSS
 Focusing purely on the front-end aspect using HTML and CSS.
 This project aims to mirror the visual aspects of Spotify's web version, capturing its essence and functionality through static web pages.
 Recreating such a design was both a challenge and a fantastic learning opportunity.
-This clone attempts to replicate several key features of Spotify, including the homepage, the search functionality layout, and the library page
+This clone attempts to replicate several key features of Spotify, including the homepage.

 # Technologies Used
 HTML: Used for structuring the web content and creating the foundational layout of the Spotify clone.